 - Junior Section – for boys and girls aged 8 to 11 years

 - Company Section – for teens aged 11 to 14 years

-- Amicus – for young men and women aged 15 to 22 years
+- Amicus – for young men and women aged 15 to 22 years (currently dormant)

 All sections meet on a Tuesday evening.
 We use a balanced programme of activities for children and young people provided by the Boys’ Brigade and others.
 These resources have been developed to help volunteer youth leaders work in a relevant and creative way.
 We hope, through these programmes, that they will be able to make a positive contribution to a young person’s life and be able to share their faith.
 All leaders undertake formal training.
 All staff are DBS checked and undergo a periodic re-registration process.